1948 Chicago Cardinals season

+Background

 The 1948 NFL season produced more points-per-game per team than any other season, and according to Cold Hard Football Facts: "Jimmy Conzelman's Chicago Cardinals were the best of the bunch.
 They led the NFL in scoring that year (32.9 [points-per-game]) and they produced what was probably the greatest four-week stretch of offense in pro football history.
 From October 17 to November 7, the 1948 Cardinals beat the Giants 63–35; the Boston Yanks, 49–27; the L.A.
 Rams 27–22; and the Lions, 56–20.
 That's a four-week average of 48.8 [points-per-game] for those of you keeping score at home.

 "Yes, turnovers were common in 1948, so maybe that fact made life easier for offense.
 The Cardinals, for example, picked off 23 passes in 12 games.
 But they scored just two defensive touchdowns all year, while adding four on special teams.
 Mostly, they ripped off touchdowns, a remarkable 47 on offense.
 They kicked a mere eight field goals.

 "Mostly, the offense was virtually unstoppable and it didn't settle often for the cheap, soccer-style field goals that pad offensive team totals today."

 The Cardinals had three players in the top six in rushing in 1948: halfbacks Charley Trippi (690 yards), and Elmer Angsman (638), and fullback/linebacker/placekicker Pat Harder (554).
 Harder led the league in scoring in 1948, with 110 points (6 rushing touchdowns, 7 field goals, and 53 extra points).
 He was named the league's MVP by United Press International.

 This was the Cardinals' last playoff game until 1974, although they did win the third place Playoff Bowl in Miami over Vince Lombardi's Green Bay Packers in January 1965.
 The Cardinals' next appearance in an NFL championship game was sixty years later in Super Bowl XLIII in January 2009.